Kalayaan Hall: As the Executive Building

 The Kalayaan Hall was built as the Executive Building by Governor General Francis Burton Harrison in from 1920 to 1921 during the American colonial era.
 It was first fully used by Harrison's successor Leonard Wood.
 Philippine President Manuel L. Quezon took office in the building in 1935.
 In 1937, the building's second floor was renovated to accommodate offices of the President, Vice President, the Council of State and the Cabinet.
 The building would serve as the principal official building of the Malacañang Palace by the succeeding presidents after Quezon until Ramon Magsaysay.

-President Elpidio Quirino and Carlos P. Garcia took their oath as president in the Executive Building; on April 17, 1948 and March 18, 1957 respectively.
+President Elpidio Quirino and Carlos P. Garcia took their oath as president in the Executive Building; on April 17, 1948, and March 18, 1957, respectively.
 Presidents Garcia and Diosdado Macapagal rarely used the Executive Building for official functions; instead using the Malacañang Palace proper.

 As the Maharlika Hall

-In the 1970s, during the administration of President Ferdinand Marcos and under the initiative of his wife and First Lady Imelda Marcos, the central portion of the second floor of the building was demolish to make way for a large room; the room and the building itself was then renamed as Maharlika Hall.
+In the 1970s, during the administration of President Ferdinand Marcos and under the initiative of his wife and First Lady Imelda Marcos, the central portion of the second floor of the building was demolished to make way for a large room; the room and the building itself was then renamed as Maharlika Hall.
 It was also in the building's largest room where Marcos formally proclaimed Martial Law over the Philippines on September 23, 1972.
 In 1986 Marcos was last seen in the building's balcony after his inauguration.
 Before he and his family were forced to flee from the palace.